AbhijnanVegi/UFO-Escape/README.md

 # UFO-Escape
-Sus, the Alien was sent for mining to an astroid field in the far reaches of the galaxy.
+Sussy, the Alien was sent for mining to an asteroid field in the far reaches of the galaxy.
-Unfortumately for him the astroid field was already taken over by hostile aliens.
-Help Sus escape from the astroid field and collect coins.
+Unfortunately for him the asteroid field was already taken over by hostile aliens.
+Help Sussy escape from the asteroid field and collect coins.
 He doesn't like the bright lights, so make sure to turn them off while helping him navigate.

 ## Installation